hamidgholami/terraform_lab/learn-use-terraform-cli/README.md

 for this configuration.
 ```

-With bellow command we can see all available workspaces and with `select` option we cand choose it.
+With bellow command we can see all available workspaces and with `select` option we can choose it.

 ```bash
 [hamid@funlife]$ terraform workspace list